Evaluating LLMs When They Do Not Know the Answer: Statistical Evaluation of Mathematical Reasoning via Comparative Signals: Introduction

 \subsection{Related Work}

-\paragraph{Efficiency and Rigor in LLM Evaluation.} LLM evaluation has evolved from static benchmarks to dynamic, model-based paradigms \citep{chang2024survey, ni2025survey, lu2023mathvista, zheng2023judging, liu2025re, ibrahim2025multiturnevaluationanthropomorphicbehaviours, jin2025apeer}, yet most work neglects \emph{statistical efficiency} \citep{boyeau2024autoeval}.
+\textbf{Efficiency and Rigor in LLM Evaluation.} LLM evaluation has evolved from static benchmarks to dynamic, model-based paradigms \citep{chang2024survey, ni2025survey, lu2023mathvista, zheng2023judging, liu2025re, ibrahim2025multiturnevaluationanthropomorphicbehaviours}, yet most work neglects \emph{statistical efficiency} \citep{boyeau2024autoeval}.
 Recent efforts address estimation variance via control variates \citep{pmlr-v267-frick25a, control2024efficient}, Bayesian refinement \citep{hariri2025dontpasskbayesianframework}, and pairwise graphs with uncertainty quantification \citep{mahdavi2025combigraph, chernyshev2025u}.
-However, these lack unified theoretical grounding.
+Typically, in small-sample settings (e.g., AIME with 30 problems), Bayesian approaches can be highly sensitive to prior specification, and their performance may vary substantially without a well-justified prior.
+Moreover, these lack unified theoretical grounding.
 We address this gap by treating evaluation as information extraction: mining auxiliary reasoning signals to achieve semiparametric efficiency.

-\paragraph{Pairwise Comparisons and Alignment Signals.} Pairwise comparisons underpin modern alignment methods including RLHF and DPO \citep{christiano2017deep, stiennon2020learning, ouyang2022traininglanguagemodelsfollow, rafailov2023direct}, valued because verification is simpler than generation \citep{cobbe2021gsm8k, lightman2023lets} and such data is cheaply elicited via LLM judges \citep{zheng2023judging, dong2026labelspreferencesbudgetconstrainedlearning}.
+\textbf{Pairwise Comparisons and Alignment Signals.} Pairwise comparisons underpin modern alignment methods including RLHF and DPO \citep{christiano2017deep, stiennon2020learning, ouyang2022traininglanguagemodelsfollow, rafailov2023direct}, valued because verification is simpler than generation \citep{cobbe2021gsm8k, lightman2023lets} and such data is cheaply elicited via LLM judges \citep{zheng2023judging, dong2026labelspreferencesbudgetconstrainedlearning}.
 Beyond training, pairwise signals enable inference-time consistency checks \citep{debate2024persuasive, selfconsistency2024improve} and robust preference aggregation \citep{mahdavi2025combigraph, chernyshev2025u}.
 We argue that this data constitutes an underutilized auxiliary source for evaluation: the discriminative signal from verifying reasoning chains is highly correlated with ground-truth correctness, making it an ideal control variate.